learnbyexample/Command-line-text-processing/gnu_awk.md

 a+b,pi=3.14,5e12

 $ # end of line
+$ # length function returns number of characters, by default acts on $0
 $ awk 'index($0,"a+b")==length()-length("a+b")+1' eqns.txt
 i*(t+9-g)/8,4-a+b
 $ # to avoid repetitions, save the search string in variable